-As a savvy digital agency owner, you know that every modern business must have its own website—yours is no exception.
-After all, establishing a great online presence can make or break a company in this digital age.
+As a savvy digital agency owner, you know every modern business must have its website—yours is no exception.
+After all, establishing a significant online presence can make or break a company in this digital age.

-That said, you may have hesitations over leaving the task of creating your website in someone else’s hands.
+That said, you may hesitate to leave the task of creating your website in someone else’s hands.
 This is understandable.
-There are a lot of service providers available out there, and maybe you’ve even worked with some of them, only to be left with experiences that have put you off the whole idea.
+There are a lot of service providers available out there, and maybe you’ve ever worked with some of them, only to be left with experiences that have put you off the whole idea.

 Portfolio and Case Studies

 The presentation of your works needs to be two A’s: awesome and appealing.

 Your portfolio and the case studies showcased on your design agency website serve as your primary marketing brochure for your services.

 As a digital agency, it’s imperative to display these items beautifully on your page and in a way that makes it hard for your prospects to miss.